newghost/websvr/README.md

     request: "domain.com/admin/root/login.svr"   match: true

-Handler : Match from the begining but it can bypass '/', etc:
+Handler : Match from the begining but it can bypass '/', for example:

     websvr.handle("root/login", cb) //or
     websvr.handle("/root/login", cb)